gfxdisp/FovVideoVDP/README.md

 ### Display specification

 When running the metric, you should specify the display on which the images are viewed by passing the `display_name` parameter as shown in the example above.
-The list of display specifications can be found in the JSON file `matlab/display_models/display_models.json`.
-Note that the format of this file is currently different from that used in the Python version of the metric.
+The list of display specifications can be found in the JSON file `display_models/display_models.json`.
 Refer to the JSON file for examples of display specifications.

 Note the the specification in `display_models.json` is for the display and not the image.
 If you select to use `sdr_4k_30` with the resolution of 3840x2160 for your display and pass a 1920x1080 image, the metric will assume that the image occupies one quarter of that display.